-Please amplify "endorsement".
-It would seem rather counter intuitive if an NC gives an NPG to a non-profit for a booth and then attends the event to have to post a disclaimer.
-Also, it's too specific we will remove the wording "on this page" and use this disclaimer as a boilerplate on our social media platforms.
+Please clarify what is meant by "endorsement".
+It would seem rather counterintuitive if an NC gives an NPG to a non-profit for a booth and then attends the event to have to post a disclaimer.
+Also, the disclaimer should be written as..."Acknowledgement of any entity or person(s) does not constitute the neighborhood council's support or endorsement of it or its products or services."...and will be stated in one place per social media platform.

-- 9.2 Neighborhood Council board or committee members, in their personal or individual capacities, may maintain their own websites, social media sites, or other digital communications channels.
-They may also engage in separate conversations or communications on an internet-based social media platform to answer questions, provide information to the public, or solicit information from the public regarding a matter that is within the subject matter jurisdiction of the legislative body so long as those conversations and communications do not otherwise violate laws, such as the Brown Act or the First Amendment; however, the following is expressly not authorized by this policy and applicable law. - a).
+9.2 Neighborhood Council board or committee members, in their personal or individual capacities, may maintain their own websites, social media sites, or other digital communications channels.
+They may also engage in separate conversations or communications on an internet-based social media platform to answer questions, provide information to the public, or solicit information from the public regarding a matter that is within the subject matter jurisdiction of the legislative body so long as those conversations and communications do not otherwise violate laws, such as the Brown Act or the First Amendment; however, the following is expressly not authorized by this policy and applicable law.

+a).
 Display of any neighborhood council or City seal, logo, trademark, apparel, vehicle, badge, patch, or other official neighborhood council or City image g).
-Posting or publishing of any response (such as commenting, sharing, retweeting, liking, disliking, or use of emojis) regarding any matter that is pending before or may come before the neighborhood
+Posting or publishing of any response (such as commenting, sharing, retweeting, liking, disliking, or use of emojis) regarding any matter that is pending before or may come before the neighborhood council.